Chapter 4117-9 Negotiations

 (A) The parties may, at any time, agree to submit any or all issues in dispute to any mutually agreed-upon dispute settlement procedure authorized by section 4117.14 of the Revised Code, which procedure shall supersede the procedures set forth in rules 4117-9-04, 4117-9-05, and 4117-9-06 of the Administrative Code, and in divisions (C)(2) to (C)(6), (D), and (G) of section 4117.14 of the Revised Code.

-(B) A mutually agreed-upon dispute settlement procedure shall be in writing, signed by representatives of both parties, and filed with the board within five days of its execution.
+(B) A mutually agreed-upon dispute settlement procedure shall be, filed via electronic mail with the board within five days of its execution.
 Where a mutually agreed-upon dispute settlement procedure is a provision in an existing collective bargaining agreement, a copy of the provision shall be filed with the notice to negotiate, and the notice shall contain a citation to the pertinent provision of the collective bargaining agreement.

 (C) For employees who are prohibited from striking under division (D)(1) of section 4117.14 of the Revised Code, a mutually agreed-upon dispute settlement procedure must provide for final and binding resolution of disputed issues by a neutral third party.
 The procedure shall not permit or attempt to permit the employees to strike.